Working Together for Simcoe Muskoka

 It is through these projects that we will drive long-lasting, systemic change throughout Simcoe Muskoka and make a difference for years to come.

-These projects will be starting in the fall of 2020.
 Take a look at what our communities can expect from these life-changing new projects or click the button below to support one of the Community Collaboratives.

 Sub-Region: South Simcoe